Table of Contents

-As an e-commerce business founder, you would want nothing but to facilitate and perfect the customer experience on your website.
-But there is a big chance that you didn’t consider the hassle of the payment process and how annoying it could be for your customers when they check out and have to enter their credit card details for payment.
-Fortunately, Amazon Pay comes to the rescue and streamlines the checkout process and make it much easier.
+As an e-commerce business founder, you probably want nothing but the easiest and most seamless customer experience on your website.
+But there’s a big chance you didn’t consider the payment process hassle and how annoying it could be for your customers to have to enter their credit card details every time they check out.
+Fortunately, Amazon Pay comes to the rescue and streamlines the checkout process and make it much easier!

-What is Amazon Pay, exactly?
-Put simply, it’s a payment gateway that integrates with your e-commerce platform and enables customers to check out using their Amazon credentials.
+What exactly is Amazon Pay?
+Put simply, it’s a payment gateway that integrates with your e-commerce platform and enables customers to check out faster and easier using their Amazon credentials.

-Here, we’ll go into greater detail about Amazon Pay so you can understand whether this service can work for your e-commerce business and how you could possibly use it.
+In this article, we’ll go into greater detail about Amazon Pay so you can understand whether or not this service works for your e-commerce business and how you could possibly integrate it.

 What Is Amazon Pay?

-Amazon Pay is a payment gateway for e-commerce business owners that could let customers make a checkout for purchased products without creating a new account, or manually entering billing or shipping information or even have to leave your website.
-Besides, charitable businesses could also use Amazon Pay to accept donations.
+Amazon Pay is a payment gateway designed for third-party e-commerce retailers which lets customers check out for purchased products without having to create a new account, manually enter billing or shipping information, or even leave your website.
+In addition, charitable businesses could also use Amazon Pay to accept donations.

-Customers do need to have an existing Amazon account to use Amazon Pay on your website, as the service automatically accesses the customer’s shipping and billing information that’s stored on Amazon.
+Customers do need to have an existing Amazon account to use Amazon Pay on your website, though, as the service automatically accesses the customer’s shipping and billing information that’s already stored on Amazon.

-As you could have observed from your experience with online shopping, customers are more inclined to abandon their shopping carts if the check out process is too long for them.
-That’s why the seamless experience offered by Amazon Pay can help increase fast checkouts and thus more conversions that would increase your sales volume.
+If your own personal experience with online shopping has taught you a thing or two, it’s probably that customers are more inclined to abandon their shopping carts if the checkout process is too long.
+That’s why the seamless experience offered by Amazon Pay can help increase checkout speed and thus lead to more conversions and ultimately, sales.

-Removing the intermediate steps during checkout like entering credit card details or creating a new account from scratch has proved very beneficial increasing mobile sales, especially with the fact that at least 40% of online sales happen via mobile.
+Removing intermediate checkout steps like entering credit card details or creating a new account from scratch has proved very beneficial to increasing mobile sales, especially that a whopping 72.9% of online sales happen via mobile! 😮

 How Does Amazon Pay Work?

-Amazon Pay offers an API that could be customized to integrate with many e-commerce platforms, such as ExpandCart, Shopify, Magento, and BigCommerce, which are some of the biggest names in e-commerce providers.
-However it wouldn’t integrate with all e-commerce platforms out there, a limitation you should consider when thinking about integrating with Amazon Pay for your website.
+Amazon Pay offers an API that could be customized to integrate with many e-commerce platforms such as ExpandCart, Shopify, Magento, and BigCommerce – some of the biggest names in the e-commerce provider game.

-To embed Amazon Pay on your website, you will need to pick up an e-commerce platform, set up an Amazon Seller account, and get the plug-in to work to start using Amazon Pay on your website.
+To embed Amazon Pay on your website, you will need to pick an e-commerce platform, set up an Amazon Seller account, and get the Amazon Pay plug-in to start using the payment gateway on your website.
 According to participants in the Amazon Pay program, the implementation takes around 2 weeks.

-Furthermore, right after you register for Amazon Pay, funds will be held for 14 days before they are transferred into your bank account.
-After that, the typical waiting time will be around three to five days for the sales transaction funds to become available.
+Furthermore, right after you register for Amazon Pay, funds will initially be held for 14 days before they are transferred into your bank account.
+After you’ve made your first sales transaction using Amazon Pay, the typical waiting time becomes around three to five days after a purchase is made.

 Amazon Pay Fees

-As for charitable organizations fees are noticeably lower:
+As for charitable organizations, the fees are slightly lower:

 Is It Right for Your Business?

-Some of the best POS systems that could be convenient for small businesses are Square, Clover, and QuickBooks, where they offer both online and offline payment processing methods.
+Some of the best POS systems that could be convenient for small businesses are Square, Clover, and QuickBooks.
+All of these offer both online and offline payment processing methods.

-Also, if you are opting for a mobile POS, you might want to consider PayPal Here, a solution that offers you four types of mobile card readers that could be plugged into a smartphone or tablet’s headphone or even to be connected wirelessly through Bluetooth.
+Also, if you are opting for a mobile POS, you might want to consider PayPal Here: a mobile payment solution that offers you four types of mobile card readers that could be plugged into a smartphone or tablet’s headphone jack, or even wirelessly through Bluetooth.